Atlanta Special Needs Planning Attorney

 Financial Planning for Your Loved One’s Future

-If you have a loved one who has special needs, you are likely concerned about their care after you pass away.
-At Meyring Law Firm, we provide personal legal counsel to assist you in establishing several types of trusts that allow minors or adults in your family to remain eligible for SSDI disability benefits.
+If you have a loved one with special needs, you're likely concerned about their care after you pass away.
+At Meyring Law Firm, we provide legal counsel to assist in establishing several types of trusts that allow minors or adults in your family to remain eligible for SSDI disability benefits.

 The types of trusts that can protect your loved one with special needs include: